Turn inward for your voyage! For all your arts you will not find the Stone in foreign parts.

-Self-awareness is the first area because it is a foundation for all the other areas.
-Yet, if it is so important, why are we not all already very self-aware?
-This is because there are some challenges that fog our self-awareness.
-What they are and methods to overcome them are suggested below.
+Self-awareness is the first area because it is a foundation for all the others.
+You may wonder, if it is so important, why are we all not already very self-aware?
+This is because there are some obstacles to self-awareness.
+What they are, and methods to overcome them are suggested below.

-The better you know yourself, the more you can be in charge of your life.
+- The better you know yourself, the more you can be in charge of your life.
 Imagine you find yourself in a land you know nothing about.
 You are likely to feel lost.
-But the more you learn about that land, the better you can navigate through it.
+But the more you learn about that land, the more easily you can navigate through it.
 The same applies to the landscape of your mind.
-If you want to take control, you need to know what is going on in there.
+If you want to be in charge, you need to know what is going on in there.

-Self-awareness can help you assess a situation more accurately (e.g. you may recognise that your desires or preferences in a particular situation are affecting your judgement).
+- Self-awareness can help you assess a situation more accurately (e.g. you may recognise that your preferences or moods in a particular situation are affecting your judgement).

-Self-awareness can also help you form realistic expectations, which reduces disappointments (e.g. you may realise that you are not in the best frame of mind to win a game).
+- Self-awareness can also help you form realistic expectations, which reduces disappointments (e.g. you may realise that you are not in the best frame of mind to do something well).

-These methods can help you increase your self-awareness:
+These methods can help you learn more about yourself:

-Introspection or self-observation: simply stop and pay attention occasionally to what is going inside you (e.g. your thoughts, feelings, mental images, needs etc.).
+Introspection or self-observation: simply stop and pay attention occasionally to what is going inside you (your thoughts, feelings, mental images, needs etc.).

-Self-disclosure: talking about yourself (to a friend, relative, or counsellor) is one of the oldest and best methods of increasing self-awareness.
+Self-disclosure: sharing your thoughts and feelings (with a friend, relative, or counsellor) is one of the oldest and best ways of increasing self-awareness.

-Self-deceit is usually used in order to preserve or enhance self- esteem.
-It can, indeed, make us feel temporarily better, but in time, discrepancies between the real person and a created image accumulate, which creates a conflict with reality.
-Being honest with ourselves is not always comfortable but it ultimately pays off.
-The following can help you check if you are deceiving yourself:
+Self-deceit can make you feel temporarily better, but in time, discrepancies between the real person and a created image accumulate, which creates a conflict with reality.
+Being honest with yourself is not always comfortable, but it ultimately pays off.
+Try this to check if you are deceiving yourself:

 Know thyself, truly

-Self-knowledge is not only about being aware of what is going on inside you, but also about understanding why.
-This may require a bit of investigative work, and we have plenty of opportunities for that.
-For example, the way you perceive and describe a scene, event or person is always to some extent unique, so it can tell you something about yourself (ask yourself: ‘why do I remember his hands but not his face – what does that say about me?’ ).
-If you want to find out why you feel a particular way, locating when exactly that feeling started and what happened at that point may help.
+Self-knowledge is not only about being aware of what is going on inside you but also about understanding why.
+This may require some investigative work, and we have plenty of opportunities for that.
+For example, the way you perceive and describe a scene, event or person is always to some extent unique, so it can tell you something about yourself (ask yourself: “Why do I remember his clothes but not his face – what does that say about me?” ).
+If you want to find out why you feel in a particular way, locating when exactly that feeling started and what happened at that point may help.
 Keeping a diary can be very useful in this respect.
-Some also suggest that using symbolic imagery may be revealing (1).
+Some also suggest that using symbolic imagery may be revealing :

 Symbolic self-representation: visualise or draw an image that symbolises yourself at this moment.
 If your inner self was, say a house, what would that house look like?
 Is it big or small, detached or attached, dark or light?
 What is in the cellar and in the loft?
 How do you feel in the various parts of the house?
 Which parts of you do they represent?

-Dreams, daydreams and fantasies are particularly difficult to understand as they seem to work according to a different ‘logic’ form what we are used to.
+Dreams, daydreams and fantasies are particularly difficult to understand as they seem to work according to a different ‘logic’ from what we are used to.
 There is much disagreement about the purpose and meaning of dreams.
 One extreme view maintains that dreams are random and meaningless sensations, and the other that they are messages from a hidden part of our consciousness with universal symbols and language.
-A midway position considers dreams expressions of our states of mind.
-While when awake our experiences create, so to speak, our state of mind, in dreams our state of mind creates experiences.
+A midway position sees dreams as the expressions of our states of mind.
+While, when awake, our experiences create, so to speak, our state of mind, in dreams, our state of mind creates experiences.
 In other words, dreams are manifestations of our emotions, desires, thoughts and other drives.
 So they can be meaningful, but their meaning is not universal.
 A similar dream can have a different meaning for you than for somebody else.
 The following techniques can help you understand your dreams, but remember that the purpose of doing so is to learn about yourself, not to find some secret message about the future!

-Understanding your dreams: in order to understand our dreams we need first to be able to remember them.
+Understanding your dreams: in order to understand your dreams, you need first to remember them.
 The way to do so is to keep a pen and paper near your bed.
 When you wake up, don’t jump out of bed straight away – keep your eyes closed for a few moments and let your dream come back to you.
 Then write down what you can remember.
 You already know that dreams do not follow logic but associations, which is why they may be confusing and difficult to interpret.
-However, there are some methods that can help us with this.
+Here are some methods that can help you make sense of them: